Old Stock Americans: English-Americans

-The largest ethnic group within the Old Stock are the English-Americans, whose ancestors emigrated via England directly, or via partially English-descended populations, such as the Anglo-Irish and Scots-Irish.
+The largest and most principal ethnic group within the Old Stock are the English-Americans, whose ancestors emigrated via England directly, or via partially English-descended populations, such as the Anglo-Irish and Scots-Irish.
+English Americans as the dominant ethno-cultural group comprised most of the primary 17th century settlers rather than immigrants from the 18th century.
+Most of these early settlers came from what is referred to as Southern England.

 English settlement in what is today America began with Jamestown in the Virginia Colony in 1607.
 With the permission of James I, three ships (the Susan Constant, The Discovery, and The God Speed) sailed from England and landed at Cape Henry in April, under the captainship of Christopher Newport, who had been hired by the London Company to lead expeditions to what is now America.

 The second successful colony was Plymouth Colony, founded in 1620 by people who later became known as the Pilgrims.
 Fleeing religious persecution in the East Midlands in England, they first went to Holland, but feared losing their English identity.

 Because of this, they chose to relocate to the New World, with their voyage being financed by English investors.
 In September 1620, 102 passengers set sail aboard the Mayflower, eventually settling at Plymouth Colony in November.

+The first self-governing document of Plymouth Colony.
+English Pilgrims signing the Mayflower Compact in 1620.

 Of the passengers on the Mayflower, 41 men signed the "Mayflower Compact" aboard ship on November 11, 1620, while anchored in Provincetown Harbor.
 Signers included Carver, Alden, Standish, Howland, Bradford, Allerton, and Fuller.
 This story has become a central theme in the United States cultural identity.

 A number of English colonies were established under a system of proprietary governors, who were appointed under mercantile charters to English joint stock companies to found and run settlements.

 England also took control over the Dutch colony of New Netherland (including the New Amsterdam settlement), renaming it the Province of New York in 1664.
 With New Netherland, the English came to control the former New Sweden (in what is now Delaware), which the Dutch had conquered from Sweden earlier.
 This became part of Pennsylvania.